 to have been devoted almost entirely to love stories, obviously

-it is very easy for the editors to hold a conference and then
+it is very easy for the editors to hold a

 announce that the next number will be devoted to a certain